 Guidelines to follow GDPR are linked here: https://ico.org.uk/for-organisations/guide-to-data-protection/

 Every App used in your Shopify store must be GDPR compliant if it collects data from a user coming onto the site – this review must be made to ensure compliance.
 While Shopify already collects data and is GDPR compliant, all additional tracking/metrics tools require scrutiny in this regard.

 As a business, you must assign a Data Protection Officer (DPO) that leads the effort on managing and auditing your store for GDPR.

 As a platform, Shopify has to have its own GDPR Disclosures: https://help.shopify.com/en/search?#/?q=collecting-personal-data

 When it comes to logistics with Shopify Shipping, given that you had to take the user’s information to get their goods to them, this is how that data process is required to be handled: https://www.veeqo.com/blog/what-is-shopify-shipping

 There is no “App” that can just do your GDPR for you, every business is different; each using different tools to merchandise their goods/service makes it impossible to automate.
+Web Designers can ensure that a place is made for it on your site, and graphic designers can assist in the awareness of GDPR compliance.
 This is a business process requiring the structure to ensure that when setting up, or making changes, GDPR must be reviewed and be identified to be secure.
 There are tens of thousands of violation reports being processed by the EU and your business can be vulnerable if it does not comply.

 Shopify is well structured, and allows you to easily do the audits and enables you to process/map your data collection so that you can perform GDPR compliance procedures.
 Just know that this affects all eCommerce stores, wherever they are so you are not alone in the quest to protect the data of your clients.